GRAINS-Soy eases on improved U.S. weather view; corn mixed

 CHICAGO, June 15 (Reuters) - U.S. soybean futures fell on Tuesday on an improved weather outlook for the Midwest crop belt, analysts said.

-The forecasts for cooler and wetter conditions later this month also pressured new-crop corn futures on the Chicago Board of Trade (CBOT), although front-month July corn gained against back months on spreads.
+The forecasts for cooler and wetter conditions later this month also pressured new-crop corn futures on the Chicago Board of Trade (CBOT), although front-month July gained against back months on spreads, reflecting tight supplies of old-crop U.S. corn.

-Meanwhile, CBOT wheat futures fell nearly 2% on seasonal pressure from the start of the Northern Hemisphere harvest.
-CBOT July wheat WN1 was down 13 cents at $6.61-1/2 per bushel.
+CBOT wheat futures fell nearly 2% on seasonal pressure from the start of the Northern Hemisphere harvest.
+CBOT July wheat WN1 finished down 13 cents at $6.61-1/2 per bushel.

-Soybeans set the tone, sagging as traders continued to react to weather forecasts calling for beneficial rains and cooler temperatures next week.
+Soybeans and deferred cornsagged as traders reacted to weather forecasts calling for beneficial rains and cooler temperatures next week.

 "We are seeing follow-through selling from improving weather.
 Temperatures were a little bit cooler than was forecast the previous day," said Terry Reilly, senior analyst with Futures International.